Free Dev Day — June 25 — Virtual

 Semistructured JSON Customer Data

-Next, we are going to setup Snowpipe to load data from files in a stage into staging tables.
+Next, we will setup Snowpipe to load data from files in a stage into staging tables.

-In this guide, for better transparency we are going to trigger Snowpipe explicitly to scan for new files, but in real projects you will likely going to enable AUTO_INGEST, connecting it with your cloud storage events (like AWS SNS) and process new files automatically.
+For better transparency, we will trigger Snowpipe explicitly to scan for new files.
+However, in real projects, we would likely enable AUTO_INGEST, connecting it to cloud storage events (like AWS SNS) to process new files automatically.

 -- LZ: Simulating Orders System Data -------------------------------------------